 - Read the room.
 If you have experience with the people in the room, you likely know how they operate.
 Some may just want the facts quickly while some may like to dive in deep and understand the background.
 Whenever possible, try to tailor your communications to the needs of the people in the room and give them what they need to be able to connect with, and understand, you.

 - Listen now and speak later.
 If you can’t formulate the right response on the fly, give yourself the time you need to process everything and craft a response that you can feel good about.
 You can always have a second conversation later when you’ve gathered your thoughts, or send a follow-up message with your response after the heat of the moment has passed.

 - Don’t hide or procrastinate.
-It’s easy to hide behind emails or text communication because you can lob your thoughts over the fence to get it off your shoulders/mind/plate and plop it in their court.
+It’s easy to hide behind emails or text communication because you can lob your thoughts over the fence to get it off your shoulders and plop it into their court.
 Consider when you need a call, videoconference, or meeting to discuss a topic, move something forward right away, or put an issue to bed.

 - A good visual can make all the difference.
 Some people need a visual aid to help them grasp a concept.
 Consider when a topic might benefit from something people can see to help them connect the dots.
 This can be something you prepare beforehand, or a quick sketch you create on a whiteboard to help people grasp the idea.

 - Sometimes you just can’t beat a blowhard.
 There are people who need to hear themselves talk and refuse to listen.
 Don’t try to win.
 Instead, figure out how you can slowly persuade them over the longer term.
 Share your perspective but don’t expect to convince them to agree with you today.

 - Let others be heard.
 Listening is probably the most powerful tool you have in your communications toolbox.
 Everyone wants to feel that their voice matters.